Regular Application Deadline: January 6 at 11:59 p.m. EST annually

 English Proficiency / TOEFL / IELTS

 All non-native English speakers must take either the TOEFL, or the IELTS.
 Scores must be no older than two years old to be valid.
 Non-native English speakers who have earned their degree from a university, where English is the primary language of instruction, are not required to submit a TOEFL or IELTS.
-The student must have achieved a 4 year degree from that institution to receive a TOEFL, IELTS waiver.
 U.S. citizenship does not exempt applicants from taking the test if his/her native language is not English.
 Students only need to take one of the above listed tests.
 Taubman College does not admit students that have not met minimum score requirements.

 TOEFL Examination (International Students Only)